klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 import { gameService } from "../services/game.service";

-// These functions are similar to controller methods in Spring Boot export const create = async () => {
+export const create = async () => {
   // Create a new game
   return gameService.create();